Free Diagnostic Maths Test For Primary And Secondary Schools And How To Create Your Own

 Most often, maths diagnostic tests are multiple choice questions set at a level appropriate for the student’s age and ability.
 A test should take no more than ten seconds for a student to complete, which means it can be used regularly throughout every lesson, providing frequent and detailed feedback to the teacher from every single pupil.

-At Third Space Learning, all students sit a diagnostic maths test called ‘Mission Zero’ before they start their tutoring with us.
+At Third Space Learning, all students complete a kick-off quiz – a diagnostic maths test – before they begin tutoring sessions with us.
 This is a carefully designed multiple choice test where each incorrect answer reveals a specific misconception.
 It’s designed so that it should not be possible for a student to answer the question correctly while still holding a misconception.
-This means ‘Mission Zero’ diagnoses not only gaps in students’ learning but also the specific misconceptions that are holding them back.
+This means the kick-off quiz diagnoses gaps in students’ learning and the specific misconceptions holding them back.

 diagnostic maths solve and calculate

-Third Space Learning’s diagnostic maths test, Mission Zero
+Third Space Learning’s diagnostic maths Kick Off Quiz

 How do diagnostic maths tests improve learner outcomes?